OSC/ood-documentation/source/how-tos/app-development/interactive/form-widgets.rst

     This is useful in forms where a path must be selected and you want to allow your users to choose an arbitrary path.

+    In order to add, remove, or edit the Path Selector, navigate to its form.yml file to make any appropriate changes.

     ``directory`` is the initial directory the path selector will open to when the users opens the modal.
 This defaults to the users' HOME.